 Source: @saltinourhair on Instagram

 With a coherent and eye-catching stream from Instagram, there is no denying the couple knows how to take beautiful images.
-Hannah and Nick promote their picture filters on platform to monetize (Promo code: SALTYSALE – refer above link)their Instagram:
+Hannah and Nick promote their picture filters on platform to monetize (Promo code: SALTYSALE – refer below link) their Instagram:

 Social media has a major impact on the beauty industry: 65% of teenagers are now finding and purchasing beauty products through social media and influencers, so it is no wonder that 96% of beauty brands are on Instagram.